Treatment of Rheumatoid Nodules in Rheumatoid Arthritis

 The exact cause that leads to the appearance of rheumatoid nodules is not known.
 In those who suffer from rheumatoid arthritis, the immune system can attack the joints, leading to inflammation, pain and stiffness.
 This is known as an autoimmune reaction.

 The rheumatoid nodules appear as a result of an inflammatory process, which is present in the synovial membrane.
-They affect the integrity of the joints, with the cartilage-growing excessively as compensation.
+They affect the integrity of the joints, with the cartilage growing excessively as compensation.

 Some studies have revealed that tissue injuries, associated with blood vessel damage, can lead to the appearance of rheumatoid nodules.
 These can cause pro-inflammatory enzymes to accumulate in the joints, which in turn will cause the above-mentioned symptoms.
 The accumulation of necrotic tissue will complicate the condition.

 Medication can favor the appearance of rheumatoid nodules in some cases.
-For example, people who take methotrexate – a drug prescribed for various form of cancer and other chronic inflammatory conditions – present a higher risk of developing such nodules.
+For example, people who take methotrexate – a drug prescribed for various forms of cancer and other chronic inflammatory conditions – present a higher risk of developing such nodules.

 In the majority of the cases, however, the nodules form in severe forms of rheumatoid arthritis (chronic condition).
 They are also more common in those who suffer from inflammatory conditions or infections, affecting the lungs, gastrointestinal system or even the blood vessels.
 According to the research made in the field, the nodules appear in response to the inflammatory and infectious processes within the body.
 (R)

-Management or rheumatoid nodules
+Management of rheumatoid nodules

 health diaryIn the situation that the rheumatoid nodules are not large or bothersome, no treatment is necessary.
 The treatment should be directed towards the underlying condition, such as rheumatoid arthritis.
 The main purpose is to prevent the deformity of the joints, improve the overall mobility and guarantee the necessary pain relief.